Motorola Slvr: Features

-Specifications

-Specific absorption rate

-As of November 2005, (when it was first introduced) the Motorola Slvr L6 ranked as one of the ten highest-radiation phones in the United States at a digital SAR level of 1.58.

-L7

-The L7 was released at the same time as the L6 (early 2005), but the L7 is more professional, and is one of a few non-Apple branded phones released featuring iTunes support, allowing the user to play up to 100 downloaded songs that are stored on the phone's removable microSD card.
+The L7 was originally announced as Motorola SLVR V8 in February 2005, before being renamed to SLVR L7.
 It is known for its dedicated web browser and web video downloader which critics have said is the main feature of the Slvr.

+It is one of a few non-Apple branded phones released featuring iTunes support, allowing the user to play up to 100 downloaded songs that are stored on the phone's removable microSD card.
+This feature only appears on units sold in the US: international Slvr L7 phones use Motorola's own music playing software and are not compatible with iTunes.

 The Slvr L7 also features Bluetooth connectivity, a digital camera with 4x digital zoom and has a speakerphone.

-Carried in the United States by Cingular Wireless, Metro PCS, and Cricket Communications, and carried in Canada by Rogers Wireless, it superseded the earlier Motorola ROKR E1, which was withdrawn from the market due to lackluster sales.
-There is also a quad-band World Version of the L7 available internationally, which comes without the iTunes software.
-Instead, the standard Motorola Digital Audio Player is included.
-The SD card is used for storing videos downloading from the web via GSM/GPRS.
+Carried in the United States by Cingular Wireless, Metro PCS, and Cricket Communications, and carried in Canada by Rogers Wireless, it superseded the earlier Motorola Rokr E1, which was withdrawn from the market due to lackluster sales.